mediadrop/mediadrop/doc/dev/contributing.rst

     # Move your branch on top of our latest changes
     $ git rebase origin/master

-    # This creates a file your_patches from the commits in your_local_branch
+    # This creates a file your_patch from the commits in your_local_branch
     $ git format-patch --stdout origin/master.. > your_patch

 Attach the ``your_patch`` file to an `issue